CFC-HeroCall/herocall/README.md

 ### What's the problem?

 There is a lack of information and knowledge in underdeveloped areas.
 This knowledge is abundant and easily accesible in other parts of the world.
-Any issues that these people faced are more likely to be overcome succesfully.
+Any issues that these people faced are more likely to be overcomed succesfully.
 However, people with no knowledge have less means to solve issues.
-This is really unfair, as it means that the people in more need are the one that less issues are going to overcome.
+This is really unfair, as it means that the people in more need are the one that less issues are going to solve.

 ### The idea